sekai-soft/.github/profile/README.md

 Some previous projects are located at [github.com/k-t-corp](https://github.com/k-t-corp)

 Notable project from there (didn't want to move repo because it will break `ghcr.io` image names)
-- [rss-lambda](https://github.com/k-t-corp/rss-lambda): a webapp that performs operations on RSS feeds
 - [nitter-xposter](https://github.com/k-t-corp/nitter-xposter): crosspost from Twitter to Mastodon (based on Nitter)
 - [mastodon-patches](https://github.com/k-t-corp/mastodon-patches): patches for [mastodon.ktachibana.party](https://mastodon.ktachibana.party/home) (our Mastodon instance)